CourseChat/InfrastructureChat/_staffers/dave-rauchwerk.md

 ---
 [Schedule an appointment](#){: .btn .btn-outline }

-How to rent supercomputers by the minute, build your own Nvidia cluster: then create vector embeddings of your work, and create a PipeChat.
-- Large Language Models testing for validity
+How to build and test Large Language Models for science and engineering